Mandibular advancement device

 Some obstructive sleep apnea sufferers are looking for a non-invasive (non-surgical) solution to control their sleep apnea symptoms and heavy snoring.
 Often, they are told to use CPAP (continuous positive airway pressure, also known as the “sleep mask” or “sleep machine”).
 But not everyone who needs treatment for sleep apnea can tolerate CPAP, or is willing to strap a mask to their head in order to get a good night’s sleep.

 Dr. Spingarn at Westchester ENT is now making these devices for sleep apnea sufferers.
-After an appropriate diagnostic evaluation and testing, Dr. Spingarn will let you know if you are a good candidate for a mandibular advancement device.
-If so, he will take impressions of your teeth, which will be sent to a special laboratory where the device is created, and then you will come back to the office to receive your device.
-In many cases, your health insurance coverage will pay for your treatment.*
+After an appropriate diagnostic evaluation and sleep testing has been performed, Dr. Spingarn will let you know if you are a good candidate for a mandibular advancement device.
+If so, he will take impressions of your teeth, which will be sent to a device-making laboratory, and then you will come back to the office to receive your device.
+In many cases, your health insurance coverage will pay for all or most of the cost of your treatment.
+If you have Cigna, United Healthcare, Oxford, or The Empire Plan, you likely have full coverage for this.
+With other commercial insurances, such as Aetna, you may have partial coverage.
+Blue Cross offers partial coverage if you have out-of-network benefits.
+Government-sponsored plans, such as Medicare and Medicaid, and union plans, such as Local 1199, do not offer coverage, but we do offer a self-pay option.

-In order to use a mandibular advancement device, you should have most of your teeth and they should be in good shape, with no dental decay or active dental problems.
+In order to use a mandibular advancement device, your teeth should be in good shape, with no dental decay or active dental problems.
 You also should have no history of jaw pain or the jaw-joint disorder known as temporomandibular dysfunction (often abbreviated as TMJ pain or TMD).